mfem/web/src/building.md

 ~/glvis-4.2> ./glvis
 ```

-The serial examples can be build with:
+The serial examples can be built with:
 ```sh
 ~> cd mfem-4.5/examples
 ~/mfem-4.5/examples> make -j
 ```

-All serial examples and miniapps can be build with:
+All serial examples and miniapps can be built with:
 ```sh
 ~> cd mfem-4.5
 ~/mfem-4.5> make all -j